|Principal Investigator: MatthewPeterson|

 Couples Exclusion Criteria:

-Couples attempting to conceive with a gestational carrier (surrogate) or a known egg donor.
+- Couples attempting to conceive with a gestational carrier (surrogate).

 Male Exclusion Criteria: